Zettelkasten-Method/zettelkasten.de/content/legal/index.md

 The old comment form was powered by Disqus, and your login for them are handled by Disqus, not us.
 See <a href="https://help.disqus.com/terms-and-policies">Disqus' terms and polcies</a> to which you'll have to agree separately before they start collecting your login information.</p>

+## Website Metrics and Visitor Statistics

+We use TelemetryDeck to collect anonymized usage data.
+This helps us understand where visitors come from and which articles are popular.

+TelemetryDeck does not collect any personally identifiable information.
+We don't know who you are and if you re-visit, and neither does TelemetryDeck.
+You can read more about TelemetryDeck’s privacy policy at <https://telemetrydeck.com/privacy>

 ## Cookies and Tracking Pixel ##